DavidCai1111/veins/README.md

 GET      /user/0
 ```

-All params which [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) support can be used.
+All `param syntax` which [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) support can be used.

 ## Use customized path